nextstrain/ncov/narratives/ncov_sit-rep_it_2020-03-13.md

 <br><br>

 <!-- Zooming in on the map, we see that there are many links between Italy and other areas; however, it is important to keep in mind that the directionality of these links can't always be confidently inferred.
 Other hypotheses can also explain these data (e.g., if an unsampled case infected both a secondary case sequenced in Italy and a secondary case sequenced elsewhere). -->
-Ingrandendo la mappa, si può osservare come ci siano molte connessioni tra l'Italia e altre aree; Tìtuttavia, è importante ricordare che la direzionalità di queste connessioni non può essere sempre dedotta in modo sicuro.
+Ingrandendo la mappa, si può osservare che ci sono molte connessioni tra l'Italia e altre aree; tuttavia, è importante ricordare che la direzionalità di queste connessioni non può essere sempre dedotta in modo sicuro.
 Ci sono anche altre ipotesi che possono spiegare questi dati (ad esempio, se un caso non campionato ha infettato sia un caso secondario sequenziato in Italia che un caso secondario sequenziato altrove).
 <!-- There is no right side text -->